Skip to Content

 Get the kids involved

-My daughter’s laundry basket has an eternal bag that comes out and she can just pull it out.
+My daughter’s laundry basket has an eternal bag that comes out, and she can just pull it out.
 At the time of this post, she is 6.

-My son just grabs his basket and brings it down.
+My son grabs his basket and brings it down.

-This is the habit stacking method.
-The no-complaining method of teaching kids to do chores around the home and it works.
+This is the habit-stacking method, the no-complaining method of teaching kids to do chores around the home, and it works.

 Use the Nightly Laundry Routine